- •

 Ferry Offers

-How to get from Athens (All Ports) to Kos (All Ports)
+How to get from Athens to Kos

 - BLUE STAR 1- Blue Star Ferries

-Prices for taking your vehicle to Kos (All Ports) depend on the type of vehicle, the ferry company, and the time of year.
+Prices for taking your vehicle to Kos depend on the type of vehicle, the ferry company, and the time of year.
 Fees start at €29.70.
 If you're planning to send a vehicle without a driver, feel free to reach out to our support team for assistance.

-Ride your motorcycle to Kos (All Ports)
+Ride your motorcycle to Kos

-Ride your bicycle to Kos (All Ports)
+Ride your bicycle to Kos

-Packing for your ferry trip to Kos (All Ports)
+Packing for your ferry trip to Kos

-- BLUE STAR 1: Up to 50kg per passenger.
+- BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS: Up to 50kg per passenger.

 Please label your luggage clearly before boarding.
 Make sure to place it in the storage areas shown by the crew.